 Before joining the Cancer Center of South Florida, Dr. Tsao served as an assistant professor at the University of North Carolina, where his duties included cancer care, medical education, and enrolling patients in clinical trials.
 He has been a member of multiple national cancer research organizations, including Southwest Oncology Group (SWOG) and National Surgical Adjuvant Breast and Bowel Project (NSABP).

 He is board certified in Medical Oncology, Hematology, and Internal Medicine.

 Dr. Tsao is currently seeing patients with all types of cancer, with a focus on Gastrointestinal Malignancies (including esophageal, stomach, colorectal, and pancreatic cancer).

 Dr. Tsao’s goal is to provide compassionate, high quality care to all of his patients.

 Dr. Tsao’s hobbies include running, skiing, and tennis.

-Dr. Tsao has staff privileges at JFK Hospital, Good Samaritan Medical Center, Jupiter Medical Center and Palm Beach Gardens Medical Center.
+Dr. Tsao has staff privileges at JFK Hospital, Jupiter Medical Center and Palm Beach Gardens Medical Center.

 Dr. Sujal Shah was born and raised in Chicago.
 He completed his undergraduate studies at the University of Illinois in Urbana-Champaign and his medical education at Rush University Medical School.